pnetmon/winry25tf/README.md

 The seller supplies a file that works in Via and Vial.

-This version
+This version:
-- different layout
+- different layout,
 - indication Num lock,
 - layer indication on the layer enable button.